-Arizona Republicans reelect fervent Trump ally as chair
+Arizona Republicans censure Cindy McCain, GOP governor

 After dominating Arizona politics for decades, Republicans now find themselves on their heels in the state’s highest offices.
 President Joe Biden narrowly eked out a victory here, becoming just the second Democrat in more than five decades to win the state.
 Consecutive victories in 2018 and 2020 gave Democrats control of both U.S. Senate seats for the first time in nearly 70 years.

-Ward, a physician and former state legislator who lost two Republican primaries for the U.S. Senate, defeated three rivals to hold onto her role as chairman.
+Ward, a physician and former state legislator who lost two Republican primaries for the U.S. Senate, defeated three challengers to win a second term.

-In a brief interview on Thursday, Ward acknowledged “disappointment at the top of the ticket” but said she and many other Republicans still question the results showing victories for Biden and Democratic Sen. Mark Kelly.
+In a brief interview, Ward acknowledged “disappointment at the top of the ticket” but said she and many other Republicans still question the results showing victories for Biden and Democratic Sen. Mark Kelly.
 Judges have rejected eight lawsuits challenging Arizona’s election results.

 Ward pointed to GOP successes down the ballot, noting Republicans defied expectations in local races.